When Jacob Toman started Gospel & Gaming back in 2013, he brought with it a ministry philosophy that he summarized with a simple acronym: EPIC.

 For we are God’s handiwork, created in Christ Jesus to do good works, which God prepared in advance for us to do.

-I don't like people.
-How's that for transparency?
-I don't like being around large groups of people, I feel awkward when in a small group of people, and I don't like meeting with people that require me to talk, and be honest.
-I don't like people.
-This is one of my greatest failures.
-Yet even in the midst of my great dislike for the process of meeting people, making friends, and building relationships I love the community that God has put around me.
-In the business world they call it a “network”, in the church we call it a “family" and in gaming culture we call it a “clan” or a “guild”.
-Regardless of what we call it, the reality that there are other people around us who are talented, have stories, and are also included in God’s plan is a massive part of working within God’s big story.
-King David had friends who were loyal to him and helped him fight off the Philistines, Daniel had friends who helped pray for him and support him, and Jesus had his disciples who were incredibly important to his earthly ministry.
-In whatever area of culture you are called to live, work, and play, God has also called you into a social circle to establish, grow, and maintain relationship.
-The reality is that none of us are superheroes, and we need large coalitions and networks to actually effectively work and participate in God’s work of change in the world.
+Our relationships with other people have a variety of names, depending on the context: in the business world they call it a “network”, in the church we call it a “family”, and in gaming culture we call it a “clan” or a “guild”.
+Regardless of what we call it, the reality that there are other people around us who have their own unique talents and stories, and their own place in God’s plan, is a hugely important aspect of our own working within God’s plan.
+King David had friends who were loyal to him and helped him fight off the Philistines; Daniel had friends who prayed for him and supported him; Jesus had disciples who played a vital role in his earthly ministry.
+In whatever area of culture you are called to live, work, and play, God has also called you into a social circle for the purpose of establishing, growing, and maintaining relationships.
+None of us are superheroes, and we need large coalitions and networks to effectively participate in God’s work of change in the world.